 The April 22 list of Today’s Shipwrecks™ includes everything from British warships and merchant vessels lost during the age of sail to 19th and 20th century steamers.
 But the mystery of the day is, what really went down on the Amerika in 1943?
 Was it gold and silver?
-Read more on www.Shipwrecks.com
+If you are seeing this in a post, other than on Shipwrecks.com, read more about these wrecks and other ships lost on an April 22 at http://shipwrecks.com/shipwrecks-of-april-22/.

 compiled and edited by Dr. E. Lee Spence